michaelbeutler/Instagram-Clone/README.md

 ```
 ![Install Script Screenshot](https://github.com/MichiBeutler/Instagram-Clone/blob/master/sreenshots/install.cmd.jpg)

-The script create the database and the needed tables.
+The script creates the database and the needed tables.
 After you have to create a superuser for accessing the admin site.
 The install script creates one for you.

 Just type your username, email and password when asked and the server starts after that.